NHSDigital/NRLF/README.md

 If the Consumer API has changed, or the documentation for that API has changed, you will also need to release (NRL Consumer API)[https://github.com/NHSDigital/nrl-consumer-api].

 If the Producer API has changed, or the documentation for that API has changed, you will also need to release (NRL Producer API)[https://github.com/NHSDigital/nrl-producer-api].

+### Deploying. testing and releasing

+Once you have a new release version ready, you can deploy it through our environments as follows:

+1. Use the "Persistent Environment Deploy" Github Action workflow to deploy the release tag to `dev`, `dev-sandbox`, `qa`, `qa-sandbox` and `int` environments.
+2. Verify the release version is stable in these environments.
+3. If any issues arise, fix the issues, create a new release version and start this process again.
+4. Once the release version is stable, use the "Persistent Environment Deploy" Github Action workflow to deploy the release version to `ref`.
+5. Once that is complete, use the "Persistent Environment Deploy" workflow to deploy the release version to `int-sandbox` and `prod`.